chessper53/ActiveMonitor/README.md

-# surveillance program by Caspar Stählin
+# Surveillance program by Caspar Stählin
 A surveillance program that allows you to monitor your PC from any Location, this all works through a Public Google Account provided by myself for the public.
 By sending an E-Mail to said Account, the Program reacts to it and responds accordingly.

 ## E-Mail Contents: